What is a password attack?

-- Level 1, Baseline: These are the basic settings that must be configured on an AD FS server to ensure that bad actors cannot brute force attack federated users.
+- Level 1, Baseline: These are the basic settings that must be configured on an AD FS server to ensure that bad actors can't brute force attack federated users.

 - Level 2, Protecting the extranet: These are the settings that must be configured to ensure the extranet access is configured to use secure protocols, authentication policies and appropriate applications.

-- Level 3, Move to password-less for extranet access: These are advanced settings and guidelines to enable access to federated resources with more secure credentials rather than passwords which are prone to attack.
+- Level 3, Move to password-less for extranet access: These are advanced settings and guidelines to enable access to federated resources with more secure credentials rather than passwords that are prone to attack.

 Level 1: Baseline

-If AD FS 2016, implement extranet smart lockout Extranet smart lockout tracks familiar locations and will allow a valid user to come through if they have previously logged in successfully from that location.
-By using extranet smart lockout, you can ensure that bad actors will not be able to brute force attack the users and at the same time will let legitimate user be productive.
+In AD FS 2016, implement extranet smart lockout Extranet smart lockout tracks familiar locations, and will allow a valid user to come through if they have previously logged in successfully from that location.
+By using extranet smart lockout, you can ensure that bad actors won't be able to brute force attack the users and at the same time will let legitimate user be productive.

-- If you are not on AD FS 2016, we strongly recommend you upgrade to AD FS 2016.
-It is a simple upgrade path from AD FS 2012 R2.
+If you aren't on AD FS 2016, we strongly recommend you upgrade to AD FS 2016.
+It's a simple upgrade path from AD FS 2012 R2.
 If you are on AD FS 2012 R2, implement extranet lockout.
 One disadvantage of this approach is that valid users may be blocked from extranet access if you are in a brute force pattern.
-AD FS on Server 2016 does not have this disadvantage.
+AD FS on Server 2016 doesn't have this disadvantage.

 Monitor & Block suspicious IP addresses

 a.
-Licensing is not for all users and requires 25 licenses per AD FS/WAP server which may be easy for a customer.
+Licensing is not for all users and requires 25 licenses per AD FS/WAP server that may be easy for a customer.

 b.
-You can now investigate IP's that are generating large # of failed logins
+You can now investigate IP's that are generating large number of failed logins.

 c.
 This will require you to enable auditing on your AD FS servers.